 - Magnetic Energy Converter Report available on the Godin and Roshchin project to replicate John Searl's work (AIAA 2001-3660), whose invention combines homopolar and electrogravitic technology.
 Detailed business plan is available from EPS, LLC.

 - Plasma Focus Fusion and patent preparation for Eric Lerner whose invention has achieved a billion degrees, satisfying their NASA nuclear propulsion grant criteria.
 See Business Plan for more details about energy applications.

 - AIAA Joint Propulsion Conference Particularly the Breakthrough Propulsion Physics Section.
 The 2001 AIAA JPC was progressive and future-focused.

 - Space Drive Conference Weinfelden, Switzerland annual event with innovative presentations.

 - Matter-Antimatter Research Particularly work by Bernard Haisch that centers on "Prospects for an Interstellar Mission" and the calculated amount of antimatter needed for a round trip.

-- Zero-Point Energy Truly the "fuel of the future" and the subject of a popular book by Thomas Valone due out in 2004.
-"Feasibility Study of ZPE Extraction" study available now from IRI (online version is free).
+- Zero-Point Energy Truly the "fuel of the future" and the subject of a popular book by Thomas Valone.
+"Feasibility Study of ZPE Extraction" study available now from IRI (online version is free for a limited time).